The much-awaited transition, Ethereum 2.0 network, now seems to be ready and prepared to take its training wheels off and shoot for the stars.

 - Proposing: propose a block if you are assigned to do so.

-The base reward is split up into pieces where each piece is allocated to one of these duties.
+The base reward is split up into pieces and each piece is allocated to one of these duties.

 You can read more about the technicalities of Altair updates here.